 The Group has identified several areas as being critical to understanding the financial position, as they required its directors to make complex and/or subjective judgments and estimates about matters that are inherently uncertain.
-An explanation of significant accounting estimates and their principal accounting policies are disclosed in Note 1 to the 2020 Financial Statements and Note 2 to the 2021 Interim Financial Statements incorporated by reference into this Offering Circular.
+An explanation of significant accounting estimates and their principal accounting policies are disclosed in Note 1 to the 2022 Financial Statements incorporated by reference into this Offering Circular.